-3.10 AIR SYSTEM: A full-time onboard air system is mandatory for all boats competing with an F-16 type structural canopy, and is recommended for all drivers in reinforced cockpit boats.
-The following guidelines must be followed.

-3.10.1 The driver's mask must cover the driver's nose and mouth and be designed to be watertight.
-The mask must be attached in such a way as to prevent its being dislodged or removed inadvertently and must be worn by the driver anytime the boat is under power.

-- 3.10.2 All inboard boats with a permanent onboard air system and an F-16 structural style canopy in place must carry a minimum of 30 cubic feet of air, regardless of mask type. À 30 cubic foot bottle is highly recommended for all boats with a safety cell other than that of the F-16 style, provided they have a mask and a functioning ambient air valve.
+- 3.10 AIR SYSTEM: A full-time onboard air system is mandatory for all boats competing with an F-16 type structural canopy, and is recommended for all drivers in reinforced cockpit boats.
+The following guidelines must be followed. - 3.10.1 The driver's mask must cover the driver's nose and mouth and be designed to be watertight.
+The mask must be attached in such a way as to prevent its being dislodged or removed inadvertently and must be worn by the driver anytime the boat is under power. - 3.10.2 All inboard boats with a permanent onboard air system and an F-16 structural style canopy in place must carry a minimum of 30 cubic feet of air, regardless of mask type.
+A 30 cubic foot bottle is highly recommended for all boats with a safety cell other than that of the F-16 style, provided they have a mask and a functioning ambient air valve.
 All air delivery systems, whether permanent or part time, shall carry air in a vessel approved and certified for the delivery of breathing air.
 Said vessel must meet D.O.T.
 (Department of Transportation) standards or T.C.
 (Transportation Canada) standards for such devices.
 The vessel must also be stamped showing it has been inspected and certified to meet the above D.O.T. and T.C. standards.
 All components of the air system shall be rated for use with compressed air and for the pressures to which they will be subject. - 3.10.3 Air hoses must be between ten (10) and fifteen (15) feet long; measured starting at the center of the steering wheel.
-A quick release coupler must be installed in the air supply between the first stage regulator and the second stage regulator, located between ten (10) and fifteen (15) inches from the driver's mask or helmet.
+A quick release coupler must be installed in the air supply between the first stage regulator and the second stage regulator, located between ten (10) and Thirty-six (36) inches from the driver's mask or helmet.
 The coupler/nipple to be used is a Parker stainless steel fluid connector, part number SH1-62/SH1-63; with the male nipple on the mask side and the female coupler end mounted on the air supply side.
 All connections in the air system must be done with commercially accepted or SCUBA type, high pressure crimped ends.
-Hose clamps are not allowed.

-3.11 CAPSULE TRAINING: All drivers and riders of Inboard boats with restraint capsules are required to successfully complete an APBA Approved Inboard Capsule Training Program.
-Training programs will be approved by the Inboard Racing Commission and conducted by an approved APBA Inboard Rescue Team.

-- 3.11.1.
-When capsule training is completed prior to October 1, capsule training documentation shall be valid for the racing season in which the training was taken and also for the following racing season ending October 31. - When capsule training is completed during October, capsule training documentation shall be valid for the racing season in which the training was taken and also the following two (2) racing seasons ending October 31.

-• To avoid expiration, it is recommended that training be done annually.
+Hose clamps are not allowed. - 3.11 CAPSULE TRAINING: All drivers and riders of Inboard boats with restraint capsules are required to successfully complete an APBA Approved Inboard Capsule Training Program.
+Training programs will be approved by the Inboard Racing Commission and conducted by an approved APBA Inboard Rescue Team. - 3.11.1.
+When capsule training is completed prior to October 1, capsule training documentation shall be valid for the racing season in which the training was taken and also for the following racing season ending October 31. - When capsule training is completed during October, capsule training documentation shall be valid for the racing season in which the training was taken and also the following two (2) racing seasons ending October 31. - To avoid expiration, it is recommended that training be done annually. - 3.11.2 APBA APPROVED CAPSULE TRAINING CRITERIA: All procedures discussed in detail with the driver before they are carried out.
+Drivers must indicate that they understand the procedure to be carried out and are comfortable with it prior to each exercise.
+All procedures are done with at least two safety divers ready at all times. - Orient driver with procedures and drill. - Familiarization with driver's air system. - 1) Driver demonstrates knowledge of operation and proficiency with his equipment.